Let’s Make More Calm Technology

 The minimal and mostly static user interface is what the e-paper display dictates, yet it also has the effect of requiring little attention and projecting calmness.
 The screen doesn’t glow and reflects subtle changes of the environmental light, so it blends naturally into the room surrounding it.
 The automatic content means that Accent can remain in the periphery.
 The primary user interaction is simply looking at it.

 I’m not sure yet where to take the project from here, but I’m curious what you think.
-Let me know in the comments!
+Let me know in the comments and follow @AccentInk for updates!

 If you’d like to learn more about how Accent works and get a look behind the scenes of building the prototype, then do read on…